Our Lady of Rosary Cathedral, Mangalore: Structure

 The architect of the new cathedral was a Jesuit brother, Divo of Bombay.
 The structure consists of a series of matching arches, with 48 major arches, 12 central arches and 50 sub-arches.
 The peripheral verandah has around 45 small arches.

 The dome is a replica of the St. Peter's Basilica, Vatican City, with heavy metal ribs, minor re-enforcements of metal, red brick and mortar water-proofed using indigenous techniques.
 In years gone by, the dome of the cathedral could be seen by ships approaching the Mangalore harbour, and was a beautiful sight.

+Mass Timings

+Regular mass timings on sundays are 8 am in Konkani and 10.30 am in English language.